 Charging your phone & camera

-There are European outlets in Russia that are designed for devices with two round plugs.
-Thus it is useful to have 110 volt to 220 volt adapters or outlet converters with you.
+Before you start your trip, it is obligatory to know that there are European outlets in Russia.
+The Russian electric plug is designed for devices with two round plugs.
+Thus it is useful to have 110 volt to 220 volt Russian plug adapters or outlet converters with you.

 Continue planning your trip with Firebird

-Explore places to see & things to do in entire Eurasia on a Firebird map of sights.
+Explore places to see & things to do in entire Eurasia on the Firebird map of sights.

 We recommend to use services of our trusted insurance provided, Travel Guard.